-- c.
-No grade below 85.00 in all subjects in all trimesters of the current academic year. - d.
-The Deportment grade should not be lower than 85.0 in all trimesters of the current academic year.
+- a.
+No grade below 85.00 in all subjects in all trimesters of the current academic year. - b.
+The Homeroom and Deportment grades should not be lower than 85 in all trimesters of the current academic year.

-3.4.2.2 SHS Special Academic Awards
+3.5.2.2 Subject Awards

-A Medal of Excellence is awarded to the top student in each of the track/ strand with the highest general average.
+A Medal of Excellence is awarded to the top student with the highest final grade in the different subject areas.

 - a.
-A grade of 85.00 or higher in all subject in all trimesters from Grades 11 and 12. - b.
-A Deportment grade of 85.0 or higher in all trimesters in the current academic yea.12r. - 3.4.2.3 Exemplary Conduct Award
+A grade of 90.00 or higher in the subject/s concerned in all trimesters of the current Academic Year. - b.
+A Homeroom and Deportment grade of 85 or higher in all trimesters of the current Academic Year. - 3.5.2.3.
+Exemplary Conduct Award

-A medal and a certificate are given at the end of the school year to students who are consistent recipient of the Exemplary Conduct Award from Grades 11-12.
+A certificate is given at the end of the school year to students who are consistent recipient of the Exemplary Conduct Award from Grades 4 to 6.

-3.4.2.4 Perfect Attendance Award
+3.5.2.4.
+Perfect Attendance Award